nebulab/playbook/crescita-personale/mentoring-e-1-1.md

-# Mentoring and one-on-one
+# Mentoring and 1:1s

 Upon your arrival at Nebulab, a mentor will be assigned to you.
-His/her duty is to follow you throughout your working life here and ensure that you are constantly improving.
+His/her duty is to follow you and ensure that you are constantly improving.
 Your mentor is your point of reference for anything concerning the Nebulab world, so feel free to contact him/her at any time with any queries or concerns you may have.

-One of the most important responsibilities of your mentor is the organization of one-on-one meetings.
-Each first Friday of the month (if you are an intern, every other Friday), you will have a one-on-one meeting with your mentor (a "one-on-one").
-The one-on-one is not a standard style meeting: there is no agenda, nor is there a set duration.
-If you wish, you can inform your mentor in advance about what you would like to discuss, but it is not essential.
+One of the most important responsibilities of your mentor is the organization of one-on-one (1:1) meetings.
+Each first Friday of the month (if you are an intern, every other Friday), you will have a one-on-one meeting with your mentor.
+The 1:1 is not a standard meeting: there is no agenda, nor is there a set duration.
+If you wish, you can inform your mentor in advance about what you would like to discuss, but it is not required.
 If you do not have anything specific to discuss, it will simply be a friendly chat.

 Here are some things that the one-on-one is NOT:

 - It is not necessarily an office meeting.
 If you want to take a walk, tell this to your mentor.
   If you want to have a coffee, that's fine.
-If you want/have to do this from home, this works fine too.
+If you want/have to do this from home, that works too.
 - It is not an update on the status of projects you are working on.
-If there is any particular problem you wish to discuss, feel free to do so, but your mentor will not exert any pressure on you.
+If there is a particular work issue you wish to discuss, feel free to do so, but your mentor will not ask you to do so.
-- It is not a meeting where you have to talk about work: if something good has happened to you recently (or bad, let's hope not) and you would like to discuss this at the one-on-one, do so: these are the most important conversations.
+- It is not a meeting where you have to talk about work: if something nice (or not so nice) has happened in your life recently and you would like to discuss this at the 1:1, do so: these are the most important conversations and your mentor will be there for you.
-- It is not an obligatory meeting: if one day you simply don't feel like talking, please tell your mentor and compatibly establish another date.
-The one-on-one meetings are held regularly for organizational purposes, but focus on people, not on schedules.
+- It is not an obligatory meeting: if one day you simply don't feel like talking, please tell your mentor and move the meeting to another date.
+1:1s are recurring for organizational purposes but they focus on people, not schedules.

-At the end of the one-on-one, your mentor will make some notes in a Google document that is then shared with you, on what you discussed and your possible commitments, so that at the following meeting you can review them and see how things have progressed.
+At the end of the 1:1, your mentor will take some notes on what you discussed and what you both commit to, so that at the following meeting you can review them and see how things have progressed.
+This document will be shared with you and you are free to make any adjustments or add topics for the next meeting.

-The one-on-one is also a time to discuss your [personal growth projects](https://github.com/nebulab/playbook/blob/master/crescita-personale/venerdi.md) and the goals you set for yourself for that month.
+The 1:1 is also a time to discuss your [personal growth projects](https://github.com/nebulab/playbook/blob/master/crescita-personale/venerdi.md) and the goals you set for yourself.